d99kris/doxygenmd/README.md

 Technical Details
 =================
 Doxygenmd is implemented in Python.
+It uses Doxygen to parse source code and generate man-pages, which it subsequently processes and converts into Markdown.

-Its source tree includes the source code of the following third-party libraries:
+The source tree includes the source code of the following third-party
+softwares:

 - [Doxygen](https://github.com/doxygen/doxygen) - GPLv2 License
+  Copyright (C) by Dimitri van Heesch

 License